With people deciding to leave Twitter, Facebook and other social services, some are turning to alternative sites and services.

 Alternative to Facebook:

-There is also MeWe, a newer social media site that opened up in 2012 and left Beta in 2015 and becoming popular with Hong Kong users in 2020.
-MeWe focuses on being a privacy focused social media site.
+There is also MeWe, a newer social media site that opened up in 2012 and left Beta in 2015 and became popular with Hong Kong users in 2020.
+MeWe focuses on being a privacy-focused social media site.
 Unlike a lot of the other options in this list, it is NOT on the Fediverse, so the users on MeWe can only interact with members of MeWe.

 Alternative to Instagram:

 PixelFed started back in 2018 as an alternative to Instagram and got a lot of following from Mastodon users.